 ESG data quality and availability can vary significantly from company to company, industry to industry or region to region, since most companies worldwide are not currently required by law (with the exception of certain EU based issuers) to report on the majority of ESG data.
 Third-party ESG data providers all tend to use different methodologies for scoring which leads to variances in ratings and a lack of consistency.

-The Sub-Fund has not designated a reference benchmark for the purpose of attaining its sustainable investment objective promoted by it.
+The Sub-Fund has not designated a reference benchmark for the purpose of meeting the environmental or social characteristics promoted by it.